junwatu/automated-content-generation/blogs/README.md

 `/api/content/:id`

 By utilizing this API endpoint, one can query for the generated content by its specific `id`.

+These APIs are very easy to use and have a lot of potential for further enhancement.

 ## Further Enhancements